verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

 3. The Clone ISO dialog appears, giving options for the creation of a public download link for the ISO file:

 -   **No** No public download link is created.
-The Clone ISO will only be downloadable from the VergeIO UI.
+The Clone ISO will only be downloadable from the VeregOS UI.
 -   **Yes, make the link Anonymous (UUID) (default selection)** - creates a public download link with GUID (128bit long number)

 *(ex: https://Verge.example.com/273b5d6a--b205-1e1b-6ae6-01cfa7cj1233)*